 and if your run style requires any additional stability aiding features, you should seek a more suitable trail running shoe option to fit your needs.

 .
-The goal of this shoe was to provide protection while remaining minimal in design, avoiding becoming bulky because of additional features, and a low drop height
+The goal of this shoe is to provide protection while remaining minimal in design, avoiding becoming bulky because of the additional features, and a low drop height

 puts emphasis on how well this shoe stuck closely to that idea.